And so it comes,

 The island is its most striking,

-seconds before the downpour,
+seconds before downpour,

-white sparks fly between the heaven and the ocean,
+white sparks fly between heaven and ocean,

 rent the sky into cobwebs,